Download a handy printable version of this Bond Cleaning Checklist at the bottom of this page.

 - Remove traces of cigarette odour and nicotine stains

-- Clean any furniture provided and place in original position.
+- Clean any furniture provided and place it back in its original position.

 - Clean oven walls, racks, grill and leave cleaned trays inside.
 To clean your oven without all the harsh chemicals, mix half a cup of baking soda with three tablespoons of water (adjust ratios as required until you have a smooth paste).
 Spread the paste on your oven walls, avoiding the heating elements in an electric oven.
 Let the paste sit overnight before removing, then spray with vinegar.
 A foam should form; simply wipe this away